 🥉3rd place — Nikolina Jankovic (Tackling High Attrition)

 Our last laureate is Nikolina — who was unique in her analysis of experience loss and its impact on the organization and bringing new hires up to speed.
 Well done, Nikolina! 👏

 🌟Special mention — Aulia Raubien (Tackling High Attrition)

 Special kudos goes to Aulia, for digging deep in his analysis of high attrition rates and taking a peculiar angle of cross-departmental analysis of turnover.
 Great work, Aulia!

 - 1st place — ticket to HR Technology Conference in Las Vegas

 - 2nd and 3rd place — ticket to HRtechX Copenhagen

 And that’s a wrap — but only for a while!

 Due to popular demand, we’ll be doing more challenges in the future, so stay tuned!

 Want to be the first to hear when it’s live?
-Fill out this form, follow us on LinkedIn, or join our people analytics Slack community — People Analytics Lounge.
+Follow us on LinkedIn, or join our people analytics Slack community — People Analytics Lounge.